Eykthirnyr/PySentinel/README.md

 - **GUI Interface**:
   - Tkinter-based interface for user-friendly interaction.
   - Configuration options for refresh rates, thresholds, and email settings.

+## Footnote

+- **Version V038**: Drive threshold notifications were functioning correctly, but other notifications (CPU, RAM, network) were not working.
+- **Version V046**: All notifications (CPU, RAM, network) are now working, but drive notifications are currently not functioning.
+The cause of this issue is still under investigation.

 ## Installation